publiccodenet/about/activities/communication/communications-plan.md

 ### Influencers

-These are domain celebrities in open source, government digital transformation and civic tech.
+These are domain celebrities (both individuals and organizations) in open source, government digital transformation and civic tech.

 ## Unique selling proposition